Africa Emergency Appeal

 As a direct result of conflict, massive numbers of people are currently displaced within their own countries or seeking refuge elsewhere.
 Once displaced, families struggle to meet their basic needs such as shelter, food & water, health care and education for their children.
 Their needs often place greater stress on the host communities who are often struggling themselves.

 Through a uniquely deep reach into vulnerable communities, with our partner agencies in Africa, Caritas Australia’s network is working to assist over half a million people across Kenya, Malawi, South Sudan and Sudan.

-The global Caritas network is providing emergency assistance to the people who are the most affected.
-Local and international Caritas partner agencies are on the ground providing:
+With the help of our supporters, we are providing emergency relief and assistance to the people who are the most affected and need it most.
+Local and international Caritas Australia’s partner agencies are on the ground providing: